 My training & experience

-I hold a degree in Psychology from the Manchester Metropolitan University graduating in 2009.
+I hold a degree in Psychology from the Manchester Metropolitan University.
 I then made the decision to train as a counsellor at Oldham College.
 I completed a certificate and then a diploma in Therapeutic Counselling.
 I have volunteered for a number of organisations and a GP practice.
 I first went into private practice in 2016 as I realised there was a need for reasonably priced, good quality private counselling.
 I feel that this is often preferable for those who do not wish to wait for their therapy to start and may prefer it to be outside of that offered in, or by, their workplace, particularly if the issues are work-related.

 I have an avid interest in anxiety, it's causes and the different types of resilience we can build to prevent it.
 Childhood Emotional Neglect and other forms of trauma can affect how we deal with life as adults.

 My approach to counselling in general is that I see you as being the sum total of your personal experiences (the things that have happened in your life), your upbringing and attachment style to your parents or caregivers and the relationships you have had throughout your life.
 Some things